 First and foremost, set reasonable expectations for yourself and your child.
 Yes, writing is important – but so is your relationship with your child.
 It’s hard when your child is struggling with school, and you are not alone.
 Take a deep breath, give yourself and your child a lot of grace, and let’s dive into some strategies that can help you at home.

 - Allow your child to select the topic of writing assignments whenever this is possible.
-We all do better when we are interested in the topic because it is more motivating!
+Interest is the secret ingredient to motivation.

 - Help your child draw the “future picture” of what the completed writing assignment will look like.
 This helps children see the goal, rather than explaining it to them in words.
 While it may seem obvious to you, many children with ADHD have difficulty visualizing what the finished product will look like.